gunharth/laravel-elixir-concept-op/README.md

 - cd into dir
 - run yarn (or npm install)
 - run gulp to publish all assets to the public folder
+- check out the Laravel Elixier docs https://laravel.com/docs/5.3/elixir

 I highly recommend [Valet](https://laravel.com/docs/5.3/valet) for develoment on a Mac.

 ## To use with Laravel
-- merge all into the Laraval structure - move public index.html into your blade views and you're ready to go.
+- merge all into the Laraval structure and move public index.html into your blade views.

 The template is released under the Creative Commons Attribution 3.0 License https://creativecommons.org/licenses/by/3.0